Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Introduction

 Notice that the set of exponents $s\geq 0$ for which a subelliptic estimate of order $s$ holds at $p$ is either $[0,s(\Omega, p)]$ or $[0,s(\Omega, p))$, and there are examples of the latter possibility in dimension three or higher (see \cite[Theorem 7.2]{catlin_dangelo}).

-If $\Omega$ is strongly pseudoconvex at $p$, then $s(\Omega, p)= \frac{1}{2}$ (and the $\sup$ is achieved) \cite{kohn_harmonic_I, kohn_harmonic_II}.
+If $\Omega$ is strongly pseudoconvex at $p$, then $s(\Omega, p)= \frac{1}{2}$ (and the supremum is achieved) \cite{kohn_harmonic_I, kohn_harmonic_II}.
 The invariant $s(\Omega, p)$ is completely understood in dimension $2$.
-If $\Omega\subseteq \C^2$, then where $2m$ is an even integer, or possibly $+\infty$ (in which case no subelliptic estimate holds), admitting various equivalent descriptions, e.g., it equals the maximum order of contact of smooth complex analytic curves with $b \Omega$ at $p$, and it also equals the minimum number of iterated commutators of horizontal vector fields required to span the tangent space of $b \Omega$ at $p$, where horizontal refers to the natural CR structure on the boundary.
+If $\Omega\subseteq \C^2$, then (and the supremum is achieved), where the quantity $2m$ is an even integer, or $+\infty$ (in which case no subelliptic estimate holds), admitting various equivalent descriptions.
+E.g., it equals the maximum order of contact of smooth complex analytic curves with $b \Omega$ at $p$, and it also equals the minimum number of iterated commutators of horizontal vector fields required to span the tangent space of $b \Omega$ at $p$, where horizontal refers to the natural CR structure on the boundary.
 This result is due to Kohn \cite{kohn_dim2} and Greiner \cite{greiner}.
 See also \cite[Theorem 3.1]{catlin_dangelo}.